Many students fail to graduate on time because their theses are not complete. Some delays are inevitable, but there are ways to minimize them.

 - Funding and Special Equipment.

 If you need special computer accounts or equipment for your thesis, ask your thesis supervisor.
 If your work is for a sponsored research project or an academic subject, there are funds which should pay for necessary equipment.
 The use of Department laboratory kits is discouraged.
-The Department has little or no funding available for general thesis support, but see 6 cents link.
+The Department has little or no funding available for general thesis support.

 - If You Just Can't Finish.